shirtsgroup/InterMol/README.md

                         path for GROMACS binary, needed for energy evaluation -l path, --lmppath path
                         path for LAMMPS binary, needed for energy evaluation -f, --force           ignore warnings
+  -v, --verbose         high verbosity, includes DEBUG level output
 ````

 For example, to convert from desmond to gromacs and evalutate the energy of the input and output files:

 ````
-# current working directory is Intermol/testing
 mkdir test_output
-python convert.py --des_in Inputs/Desmond/UnitTest/frag_opls2001/frag_opls2001.cms --gromacs --odir test_output -e
+python convert.py --des_in validation/inputs/Desmond/UnitTest/frag_opls2001/frag_opls2001.cms --gromacs --odir test_output -e
 ````

-Note that the program may not give the same ASCII output; the goal is to produce the same energy output, and there are frequently multiple ways to express the same molecular potential energy function using differently formatted files.
+Note that the program may not give the same ASCII output; the goal is to
+produce the same energy output, and there are frequently multiple ways to
+express the same molecular potential energy function using differently
+formatted files.